Oyster Mignonette Sauce

 Pea Crabs!

 Some people believe finding a pea crab in their oyster brings good luck.
-I’m lucky to have a thoughtful friend.
+I found two.
+Time to buy that lottery ticket!

 • Author: TJ